redwoodjs/redwoodjs-com-archive/docs/cells.md

 A good rule of thumb for when to use a Cell is if your component needs some data from a database or other service that may be delayed in responding.
 Let Redwood worry about juggling what is displayed when.
 You just focus on what those things should look like.

 <!-- Source: https://github.com/redwoodjs/redwood/pull/413 -->
-For one-off queries, there's always use `useApolloClient`.
+For one-off queries, there's always `useApolloClient`.
 This hook returns the client, which you can use to make queries:

 ```javascript
 client = useApolloClient()